The First Love Of Alipang Havens

 "Colleagues, all of you have already received my downloads for your data clouds, with details of my country's predicament.
 Let me give a short gist.

 "As you know, the Republic of Alchatka came into existence only last year.
-One reason why it _could_ come into existence was that when the United States no longer existed, Alaska by reason of its geographical separation was given a decision period by the United Nations to choose if it wanted to belong to the Diversity States, to Aztlan, to Canada, or none of those.
+One reason why it _could_ exist was that when the United States no longer existed, Alaska by reason of its geographical separation was given a decision period by the United Nations to choose if it wanted to belong to the Diversity States, to Aztlan, to Canada, or none of those.
 Meanwhile, because of the multiple factors that had severely weakened the Russian Federation, Moscow decided to relinquish Kamchatka and most of Chukhotka.
 It was to the advantage of these castaway Russian and American populations to join into a single new political entity, so that they would control the Bering Strait and play an important role in the exploitation of Arctic Basin resources.

 "For our first year of independence, we Alchatkans thought we saw a bright future.
 But during that same year, the Russian Federation began to recover some of its drained strength. _Also_ during that same year, the pitiful weakness of the Diversity States was made ever more apparent.
 Add to that the lackluster response of Canada to the insurgent threat it has faced this summer, and the fact that Aztlan's essentially Marxist system is highly compatible with the views of Russian Stalinists, and Russia could see that there was _nobody_ on the North American continent north of Mexico who would be likely to offer serious aid to MY country if Russia decided to renege on its agreements and seize all of Alchatka.